WAS - GVA

 • Which airline alliances offer flights from Washington, D.C. to Geneva?

-Star Alliance is the only airline alliance operating flights between Washington, D.C. and Geneva.
+oneworld, SkyTeam, and Star Alliance are the airline alliances operating flights between Washington, D.C. and Geneva, with oneworld being the most commonly used for this route.

 • On which days can I fly direct from Washington, D.C. to Geneva?